walshbr/walshbr.github.io/_drafts/2019-01-17-teaching-and-reading-with-command-line.md

 * Give practice with the command line
 * Use the command line to do something that connected with the discussion we had been having the previous day.

+The overriding concern for me was to communicate the technical skills they needed while not making it a "watch what I type" workshop.
 First, I shared several different images of graphical user interfaces.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/liewcf/14123978540" title="LENOVO Yoga Tablet 8"><img src="https://farm4.staticflickr.com/3710/14123978540_2e09c97bbd_k.jpg" width="2048" height="1365" alt="LENOVO Yoga Tablet 8"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>